cofler/REC-ABM/README.md

 # REC-ABM

-An agent-based model developed starting from the Small-World NetLogo model and taking inspiration from [1], applied to the study-case of the socio-economic conditions of Trento, Trentino-Alto Adige/Sudtirol, Italy.
+An agent-based model developed starting from the Small-World NetLogo model and taking inspiration from [1], applied to the study-case of the socio-economic conditions of the Trentino province, Trentino-Alto Adige/Sudtirol, Italy.